 Because of the nature of spiritual direction, effective preparation for this ministry requires both extensive professional training and distinctive personal qualities, as well as mature life experience.
 The "Certificate in Spiritual Direction" (CSD), therefore, is built on selective admission requirements and also on a progressive evaluation of candidates, who ordinarily are required to have a minimum age of 30.
-The process of preparation is at the same time a process of discernment on the part of the candidates together with the faculty concerning the future direction occurs at the end of each year.
+The process of preparation is at the same time a process of discernment on the part of the candidates together with the faculty concerning the future direction of their ministry.
+An evaluation of each candidate's aptitude for spiritual direction occurs at the end of each year.
 Those who do not receive satisfactory evaluation on their aptitude as spiritual director, or those who do not wish to pursue the full ministry of spiritual direction, may complete the Certificate in Faith Companioning.

-The Faith Companion is a person of faith who shares faith and prayer with others along the journey of spiritual growth, but is not meant to be a teacher/ catechist, counselor, problem solver or spiritual director.
+The Faith Companion is a person of faith who shares faith and prayer with others along the journey of spiritual growth, but is not meant to be a teacher/catechist, counselor, problem solver or spiritual director.
 The same process of discernment may recommend that some who begin the program in Faith Companioning transfer into preparation for the CSD.

-The CSD program requires fourteen hours course work and four hours practicum, over a two or three-year period, according to the following paradigm: two sessions of the Institute of Christian Spirituality in each of two summers to include 4 hours core (Spiritual Exercises and Prayer & Discernment) and 4 hours elective (including at least one SPT course in each of these areas: biblical, historical, moral); two one-semester seminars: Spiritual Direction SPT 591 (3 hours) and Spirituality & Psychology SPT 592 (3 hours); the two-semester Spiritual Direction Practicum SPT 598 (4 hours), followed by one supervised experience of giving a 5- and/or 8-day directed retreat, to at least two persons, at an approved retreat center or program (either during the second year or over the following summer).
+The CSD program requires fourteen hours course work and four hours practicum, over a two or three-year period, according to the following paradigm: two sessions of the Institute of Christian Spirituality in each of two summers to include 4 hours core (Spiritual Exercises and Prayer & Discernment) and 4 hours elective (including at least one SPT course in each of these areas: biblical, historical, moral); two one-semester seminars: Spiritual Direction SPT 591 (3 hours) and Spirituality & Psychology SPT 592 (3 hours); the two-semester

+Spiritual Direction Practicum SPT 598 (4 hours), followed by one supervised experience of giving a 5- and/or 8-day directed retreat, to at least two persons, at an approved retreat center or program (either during the second year or over the following summer).
 The Faith Companioning program requires the same courses, but not the Practicum or directed retreat experience.
 In place of the Practicum, there is an additional SPT elective (1 hour) and History of Spirituality THL 525/455 (3 hours).

-Prerequisites for the CSD program: 30 credit hours in biblical, moral and spiritual theology (or approved equivalents); completion of at least one individually directed Ignatian retreat (5-8 days) before admission and another after completion of SPT 591 (Spiritual Direction Seminar); experience of at least one year of ongoing spiritual direction; minimum 30 years of age; two letters of recommendation (from applicant's retreat director and spiritual director); personal profile (spiritual autobiography, including personal experience in giving and receiving direction, reasons for interest in this program, and a listing of retreats made for a duration of 5 days or more); personal interview with program admissions committee.
-Admission is limited to 15 applicants for each two-year program.
+Prerequisites for the CSD program: 30 credit hours in biblical, moral and spiritual theology (or approved equivalents); completion of at least one individually directed Ignatian retreat (5-8 days) before admission and another after completion of SPT 591 (Spiritual Direction Seminar); experience of at least one year of ongoing spiritual direction; minimum 30 years of age or special approval of program director; two letters of recommendation (from applicant's retreat director and spiritual director); personal profile (spiritual autobiography, including personal experience in giving and receiving direction, reasons for interest in this program, and a listing of retreats made for a duration of 5 days or more); personal interview with program admissions committee.
+Special approval for applicants under 30 years of age will be granted by the program director to those who demonstrate mature life experience on the basis of evidence such as full-time professional work, positions of responsibility for others, family obligations, independence from parents.
+Admission is limited to 15 applicants for each twoyear program.
 Prerequisites for the Faith Companioning program: 12 credit hours in theology, including courses in each of three areas: biblical, historical, pastoral/systematic.